About

 Publications

-For the complete list of published works, please refer to my ORCID id.
+For the complete list of published works, please refer to my

 K. Maltsev, F. R. N. Schneider, I. Mandel, B. Müller, A. Heger, F. K. Röpke and E. Laplace,

-accepted at A&A, arXiv:2503.23856 - Gravitational-wave model for neutron star merger remnants with supervised learning,
+2025, A&A 700, A20, doi:10.1051/0004-6361/202554931 - Gravitational-wave model for neutron star merger remnants with supervised learning,

 T. Soultanis, K. Maltsev, A. Bauswein, K. Chatziioannou, F. K. Röpke and N. Stergioulas,